Article · Apr 28, 2026

 4. The two-AI, one-referee workflow

 The fourth piece is a workflow, not a file.
 Claude Code plans, audits, documents, and reviews.
-Lovable (or Cursor, or Bolt) ships the actual code edits.
-I approve every handoff in between.
+Lovable (or Cursor, or Bolt) ships the actual edits.
+I approve every handoff.

-The split matters because the two tools are good at different things:
+The split exists because the tools are good at different things:

-- Claude Code is excellent at reasoning over a repo it can read end to end, comparing approaches, flagging risks, and writing the surrounding documentation.
-It is less good at the rapid scaffold of a new component or a UI tweak that needs to land in five minutes.
+• Claude Code reads a repo end-to-end, compares approaches, flags risks, and writes the surrounding documentation.
+It is slow at the rapid scaffold of a new component or a UI tweak that needs to land in five minutes.

-- Lovable / Cursor / Bolt are the opposite: they ship visible UI changes quickly, but they will agree to almost any change you ask for and rarely refuse on their own.
+• Lovable / Cursor / Bolt ship visible UI changes quickly and agree to almost any change you ask for.
+They rarely refuse on their own, and they do not read CLAUDE.md.

-If you let either of them run alone, the failure mode is predictable.
+If you let either run alone, the failure mode is predictable.
 Claude Code alone will reason for ten minutes about a change that should have taken thirty seconds to scaffold.
-Lovable alone will happily ship something that violates a rule in your CLAUDE.md, because Lovable doesn’t read CLAUDE.md.
+Lovable alone will ship something that violates a rule the project established a month ago.

-The referee role is not optional.
-The pattern is plan, approve, ship, review, document:
+The pattern is: plan, approve, ship, review, document.

-- I read the plan and approve, push back, or rewrite it.
-This is the human referee step.
+2. I read the plan and approve, push back, or rewrite it.
+The human referee step.

-- Claude Code reviews the diff against the plan, updates the relevant docs (CLAUDE.md, ISSUES.md, the prompts folder), and writes the commit message.
+4. Claude Code reviews the diff against the plan, updates CLAUDE.md, ISSUES.md, and the prompts folder, and writes the commit message.

 Which document are you missing?

-The four pieces are not interchangeable, and they are not optional in any combination.
+The four pieces are not interchangeable, and no combination of three is sufficient.

-ISSUES.mdwithout the two-AI referee step fills up with regressions, because there is no checkpoint that asks “is this a class of bug we have seen before?” before the diff lands.
+A prompts/ folder without a CLAUDE.md is a graveyard: the prompts assume context the AI doesn’t have at session start.
+A CLAUDE.md without an ISSUES.md goes silently out of date, because nothing in the workflow forces it to absorb what the project just learned.
+An ISSUES.md without the two-AI referee step fills up with regressions, because there is no checkpoint that asks “is this a class of bug we’ve seen before?” before the diff lands.

 If you are a SaaS founder or product team across North America, the UK and Ireland, the EU and EEA, or the ANZ region, and you have inherited an AI-built project that needs this scaffolding installed properly, let’s talk.
 The four-part system above is what gets installed on day one of every engagement.